lazywithclass/hermes/README.md

 ### Known problems

+* [] nested elements *may* cause some problems with `parseHtmlString`.
+I.e., we need to handle nested websites properly.
 * [] two character punctuaction breaks our current punctuation, ex: ...
 * [] nested punctuation does not work, ex: (hello, have (some fun now) with parens) it kills the context prematurely